cybercore-co-ltd/track2_aicity_2021/README.md

-# STRONG BASELINE FOR VEHICLE RE-IDENTIFICATION
+# A STRONG BASELINE FOR VEHICLE RE-IDENTIFICATION
 ![](./images/framework.png)
-This repo is developed for Strong Baseline For Vehicle Re-Identification in [Track 2 Ai-City-2021 Challenges](https://www.aicitychallenge.org/).
+This repo is developed for **A Strong Baseline For Vehicle Re-Identification** in [Track 2 Ai-City-2021 Challenges](https://www.aicitychallenge.org/).
 It inherits from [AICity2020-VOC-ReID.](https://github.com/Xiangyu-CAS/AICity2020-VOC-ReID)

 ## I.INTRODUCTION
 Our proposed method sheds light on three main factors that contribute most to the performance, including:
 + Minizing the gap between real and synthetic data
 + Network modification by stacking multi heads with attention mechanism to backbone
 + Adaptive loss weight adjustment.

+Our method achieves 61.34% mAP on the private CityFlow testset without using external dataset or pseudo labeling, and outperforms all previous works at 87.1% mAP on the [Veri](https://vehiclereid.github.io/VeRi/) benchmark.

 ## II.
 INSTALLATION
 1. pytorch>=1.2.0